 2.1.
-No Action ALTERNATIVE
+NO ACTION ALTERNATIVE

 Alternative 1 - If selected, the operator would not undertake the proposed activities.
-If the proposed activities are not undertaken, all environmental impacts, including additional routine, accidental, or cumulative impacts to the environmental and cultural resources described in the Multisale EIS, the 2018 SEIS, and this SEA would not occur.
+If the proposed activities are not undertaken, all environmental impacts, including additional routine, accidental, or cumulative impacts to the environmental and cultural resources described in the Multisale EIS and 2018 SEIS and this SEA would not occur.